akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Roger bowed—a shallow, efficient nod.

-“The treasury is bruised by expense: The wars, the dowry and the gifts to the King of the Germans.”
+“We all know that the royal treasury is bruised by the expense of securing the realm, the cost of gifts and dowry for the German alliance.
+And so a timely marriage to another royal house could gracefully enrich your coffers and elevate your son.”

+“You think my blood is currency?”
+Henry’s voice thundered, raw with fury.

-Roger’s words hung in the air like a blade.
+Roger stepped back into the shadows, but again his sharp words hung in the air like a blade.

 Henry’s jaw tightened.
 He turned and caught sight of Godfrey’s face — the quiet boy who had spent his life watching, waiting, being counted.
 Henry saw his own father’s dismissal.
 He saw the ledger, the coin, the whispers, the waiting.

-Something inside him gave way.

-“My son is not a sack of wool to be weighed and sold.”
-Henry’s voice thundered, raw with fury.
-“We shall have no more of this talk!
-And so, this very day—”

 A new thought struck him and a dangerous smile played at the corners of his mouth—the look of a gambler who has decided to destroy the table entirely.

-“Roger, my bishop, you think my blood is currency?
-You want to bargain?
+“Roger, my bishop, let us bargain with Someone who cannot be outbid!
 You want to weigh and measure and trade?
-Fine.
-Let us bargain with Someone who cannot be outbid.”
+Fine.”

 Henry’s voice rose, the “Scholar-King” giving way to the impulsive pride of the Conqueror’s son.
 “If he be a coin, Roger, then we shall toss him to the Heavens!”